Somya33-debuged/my_first_turtle_project/README.md

 # my_early_projects

 Hi!
-I am a kid who started doing programming in python at an early age.
+I am studying in 10th who started doing programming in python.
 I am really into the programming world and aspiring to learn more about new languages and upcoming technologies .
 This repository is going to include my early python projects .

 #What is in my repo